prk-2023/rust_tutorials/ownership_borrowing_referencing_slices/Readme-Ownership-ref-borrowing-lifetimes.md

     1. **Each value in Rust has an owner.**
     2. **There can only be one owner at a time.**
     3. **When the owner goes out of scope, the value will be dropped.**

+    - Ownership is the fundamental concept of Rust.
+    - The rules that govern how Rust program manages memory.
+    - Ownership gives memory safety guarantees without the need for garbage collectors.
+    - Borrowing, reference slices are related to ownership and proper understanding is required for programming in rust.
+    - Ownership helps prevent common programming erros like null ptr dereferences, data race conditions.
+    - Ownership also deals with managing the memory and lifetime of values.
+    - The Rust ownership rules are checked by the compiler specifically by the borrow checker.
+        Borrow Checker: its a part of Rust compiler that checks the code at compilation time and enforces the code(variables ) satisfies the ownership rules.
+        Borrow checker checks:
+            - Ownership: verify each value has only a single owner, and owner is responsible for deallocating the value when its no longer needed.
+            - Borrowing: make sure the borrowing is done correctly, and the borrowing rules are followed.
+              For example it checks if the value is not borrowed as mutable and immutable at same time
+            - Lifetime: The borrow checker ensures that the lifetimes of values are correctly managed, and that values are not used after they have gone out of scope.

+        Borrow checker is a key feature of the Rust language, and it helps to prevent common errors such as null pointer dereferences, use-after-free bugs, and data corruption.

+    - In addition to borrow checker rust also has a rumtime component called "drop system" that is responsible for deallocating values that go out of scope ( the DropSystem only drops those variables that are properly managed by the borrow checker)
+    - If the borrow checker finds a error the program will not be compiled.
+    - The rules have deep implications for the rust language.

+### Ownership Examples:

 - **Example 1: Simple Ownership**